 - 1 tablespoon black pepper powder

-- 1 tablespoon fennel seeds powder
+- 1 teaspoon fennel seeds powder

 - ¼ teaspoon fenugreek seeds